Are you secretly dreading the thought of traveling with your baby? Unsure of where to even start?

 A lot of the attractions along the Great Ocean Road required us to climb up and down stairs to get certain sights and viewing platforms.
 You certainly wouldn’t want to be hand carrying a baby, or trying to adventure your way down staircases with a pram.

 So pack that carrier.
 And triple check to make sure you haven’t forgotten.

 Someone will hurt themselves.
 Someone always does.

-In my case, it surprisingly wasn't me or my baby - it was my accident prone Dad.
-He became so excited upon seeing the Bay of Islands, he leaped out of the car, tripped on a rock and almost tumbled down a 50 metre cliff next to the viewing platform.
+In my case, it surprisingly wasn’t me or my baby – it was my accident prone Dad.
+He became so excited upon seeing the Bay of Islands, he sprang out of the car without anyone noticing.
+In short, he sprang out, tripped on a rock and almost tumbled down a 50 metre cliff next to the viewing platform.